R. Balu (writer): Public policy

-He was appointed as the special Investigator for the Karnataka Lok Ayukta and was responsible for investigating complaints of mal-administration and corruption in the health and medical education sectors.
-In this position, he investigated issues related to corruption in the Public Distribution System between September 2006 to August 2011.
-He has also served on many committees and panels set up by Karnataka and Indian governments on issues related to tribal development, health, environment, child development and governance.
+He was appointed as the special investigator for the Karnataka Lok Ayukta and was responsible for investigating complaints of maladministration and corruption in the health and medical education sectors.
+In this position, he investigated issues related to corruption in the Public Distribution System between 2006 and 2011.

+Apart from his leadership role at SVYM, Balu engages in international motivational speaking and teaching engagements on adaptive leadership, among other topics.
+He teaches at several universities.

-He served as a member of the Technical Group of Social Stock Exchange (SSE) constituted by the SEBI.
+He was a member of the Technical Group of Social Stock Exchange (SSE) constituted by the Securities and Exchange Board of India.
+He is the chairman of the Social Stock Exchange Advisory Committee.

+Capacity Building Commission

 In 2021, he was appointed to the Capacity Building Commission (CBC) of the Government of India as Member - Human Resources.
 CBC is a part of the "Mission Karmayogi" - National Programme for Civil Services Capacity Building (NPCSCB).